Heat Of Fusion Of Water In Cal/g

 Supercooling and Metastable States

 Recent research has also explored the phenomenon of supercooling, where water can remain in a liquid state below its normal freezing point.
-This phenomenon is related to the heat of fusion because it involves the suppression of ice crystal formation.
+So this phenomenon is related to the heat of fusion because it involves the suppression of ice crystal formation.
 Understanding the conditions under which supercooling occurs can have implications for various applications, including cryopreservation and cloud seeding.

 Nanomaterials and Confined Water